Menahem Mendel Beilis: United States

-Finally, however, Beilis’s financial situation became too desperate.
+When Beilis's financial situation became desperate, he finally gave in.
 In 1921 he settled in the United States where in 1925 he self-published an account of his experiences titled The Story of My Sufferings.
 Originally published in Yiddish (1925 and 1931 editions), the book was later translated into English (1926, 1992, and 2011 editions), and also Russian.

 Beilis died unexpectedly at a hotel in Saratoga Springs, New York on July 7, 1934 and was buried two days later at the Mount Carmel Cemetery, Glendale, Queens, which is the burial place of Leo Frank and Sholem Aleichem.
-Though Beilis’s fame had faded since the trial in 1913, it returned briefly at his death.
+Though Beilis's fame had faded since the trial in 1913, it returned briefly at his death.
 His funeral was attended by over 4,000 people.
-The New York Times noted that Beilis’s fellow Jews “always believed that his conduct [in resisting all pressure to implicate himself or other Jews] saved his countrymen from a pogrom.”
+The New York Times noted that Beilis's fellow Jews “always believed that his conduct [in resisting all pressure to implicate himself or other Jews] saved his countrymen from a pogrom.”
 A history of the Eldridge Street Synagogue, where Beilis's funeral was held, describes the scene at his funeral as follows: “The crowd could not be contained in the sanctuary.
 As many as a dozen policemen failed to establish order in the streets.”